dotnet/docs-maui/docs/data-cloud/push-notifications.md

     This interface will be implemented on each platform later, to provide the `DeviceInstallation` information required by the backend service.

-1. In Visual Studio, add an interface named `INotificationRegistrationService` to the *Services* folder.
-Then replace the code in the *INotificationRegistrationService.cs* file with the following code:
+1. In Visual Studio, add an interface named `INotificationRegistrationService` to the *Services* folder and replace its code with the following code:

     ```csharp
     namespace PushNotificationsDemo.Services;